deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Don't you want to see yours?"

 "Oh hell, no." Allison grimaced.
-"My folks and I…we never got along.
+"My folks and I...we never got along.
 I cut them out of my life a long time ago."

 "Oh."
 Xiù cleared her throat and tried her best not to blush awkwardly.
 "Sorry."